joergmlpts/imagebackup/README.md

 random order.
 Class `BlockIO` allows random access to arbitrary ranges of bytes.

 The image file cannot be read sequentially in this scenario.
-It has to be a regular file; a pipe or compresed files will not work.
+It has to be a regular file; a pipe or compressed files will not work.

 ```
 from imagebackup.blockio import BlockIO